 A good time to make choices between trash and treasures is bi-annually during your early spring and late fall deep cleanings.
 If you remember that one man’s trash is another man’s treasure, it’s easier to make the choice between things that actually do have some life left and those that are hopelessly beyond repair.

-Go through your kitchen drawers, your work room, your garage.
-In fact, I'm willing to bet if you open one of your kitchen drawers right now, you'll no doubt find a spatula with a melted handle or one that is scarred and rusted beyond belief.
-What in the world are you saving it for?
+I’m willing to bet if you open one of your kitchen drawers right now, you’ll no doubt find a spatula with a melted handle or one that is scarred and rusted beyond belief.
+What in the world are they still doing in there?

 Eliminate Hidden Clutter